philipwalton/blog/articles/why-im-excited-about-native-css-variables.md

 ### Managing global names

-If you've been paying attention to how I've been naming my custom properties, you've probably noticed that I've prefixed them with the class name of the component, e.g. `--Button-backgroundColor`.
+If you've been paying attention to how I name my custom properties, you've probably noticed that I prefix them with the class name of the component, e.g. `--Button-backgroundColor`.

 Like most names in CSS, custom properties are global and there's always the possibility that they'll conflict with names being used by other developers on your team.